 Lou is a trial attorney that has dedicated his legal career to fighting for victims, first as a homicide prosecutor and now as a civil plaintiff’s attorney.
 His practice is focused on complex civil litigation, specializing in medical malpractice, catastrophic personal injury, and defamation actions.
-Lou was named a Pennsylvania Super Lawyer Rising Star in 2019 and 2020, a designation awarded to the top 2.5 percent of attorneys under 40 based on committee and peer nominations.
+Lou was named a Pennsylvania Super Lawyer Rising Star in 2019, 2020, 2021, and 2022.
+The Rising Star designation is awarded to the top 2.5 percent of attorneys under 40 based on committee and peer nominations.

 Recently, Lou served as a panelist for the Chester County Bar Association Continuing Legal Education program, “Tips for Civil Trials in Chester County during COVID-19”, where he advised other lawyers of the challenges faced while advocating for their clients during a pandemic.
 He was asked to serve as a panelist after becoming one of the first lawyers to return to the courtroom during the COVID-19 pandemic and complete a jury trial.
 Despite the pandemic, Lou has recovered nearly $14 million dollars for his clients since March 2020.

 Prior to joining The Beasley Firm, Lou was promoted to the Homicide Unit within the Philadelphia District Attorney’s Office in record time.
 He was trusted to handle some of the most high-profile and complex cases in the City of Philadelphia, including the murder of a uniform police officer, a fatal stabbing in center city Philadelphia, and other heinous crimes.